YuliangXiu/MobilePose/README.md

 # DeepPose-pytorch
-Reproduce Google's DeepPose paper[DeepPose: Human Pose Estimation via Deep Neural Networks](https://arxiv.org/pdf/1312.4659.pdf) with Resnet18 by Pytorch
+Reproduce Google's [DeepPose](https://arxiv.org/pdf/1312.4659.pdf) with Resnet18 by Pytorch

 Note: This is a pretty coarse implementation of original paper, so it's far from Google's results.